2ND AMENDMENT EXPLAINED

 First, a little history…

+In ratification debates, Federalists like James Madison who drafted the amendment, assured: “I cannot conceive that this Constitution, by giving the general government the power of arming the militia, takes it away from state governments.”
+John Marshall, later chief justice, said: “If Congress neglects our militia, we can arm them.”
 But Antifederalists like Patrick Henry rejected assurances that “states have the right of arming” militia, warning “implication will not save you, when a strong army” comes.
 “If gentlemen are serious when they suppose a concurrent power, where can be the impolicy to amend it?”

-Let’s walk through how the Amendment’s precise use of language begins to reveal its plain meaning.
+Let’s walk through how the amendment’s precise use of language begins to reveal its plain meaning.

 The Terms Explained